Brexit: How would no deal affect UK citizens in the EU?

 The government says it will not impose visas on British visitors, provided the UK government also maintains visa-free travel.

-From 30 March - in the event of no deal - Britons will have three months to register for a new temporary residence permit.
+From 31 October - in the event of no deal - Britons will have nine months to register for a new residence permit.